 Press release; Greek language

-The Stavros Niarchos Foundation Centre for Hellenic Studies at Simon Fraser University, Vancouver, Canada, in collaboration with the General Secretariat for Public Diplomacy and Greeks Abroad of the Ministry of Foreign Affairs of the Hellenic Republic and with the support of the Stavros Niarchos Foundation (SNF), is pleased to announce that it will be working with the Greek government to make Staellinika compatible for native Spanish and Portuguese speakers.
+The Stavros Niarchos Foundation Centre for Hellenic Studies at Simon Fraser University, Vancouver, Canada, is pleased to announce the official release of Staellinika, in collaboration with the General Secretariat for Public Diplomacy and Greeks Abroad of the Ministry of Foreign Affairs of the Hellenic Republic and the support of the Stavros Niarchos Foundation (SNF).
+Starting today, Staellinika users will be able to experience the full version of the web application, which in pilot form has been available for several months.

-Staellinika, an online platform and suite of apps developed by the SNF New Media Lab at the SNF Centre for Hellenic Studies, provides individuals ranging from preschool-aged children to young adults with innovative teaching and learning tools designed to help them reconnect with their heritage language and culture.
+Since its inception, Staellinika, an online platform and suite of apps developed by the SNF New Media Lab at the SNF Centre for Hellenic Studies, has sought to provide individuals ranging from preschool-aged children to young adults with an innovative and engaging product designed to re-connect Greeks around the world with their heritage language and culture.
+Today’s full release sees this goal realized with the launch of a full course curriculum for beginner heritage learners in schools and for individuals at home.
+The platform can be used either as a stand-alone program to assist schools or to supplement existing curriculum.
+It is offered for free thanks to generous funding by the Stavros Niarchos Foundation (SNF).

 For more information about the SNF Centre for Hellenic Studies and its programs, please visit our Media page.